1225 I Street NW Suite 1000

 · 3 weeks vacation, 2 personal days, 8 sick days, and 11 holidays*

 · Metro benefits or on-site parking subsidy up to $130 per month

 · Education benefits up to $2,500 towards credits in a matriculated program after one year of employment

 · Up to $2,000 in professional development funds annually after six months of employment

 How To Apply

 BPC offers a highly competitive salary and provides generous benefits.
-Individuals interested in this position should send a resume, cover letter, writing sample, transcript (if a recent graduate), and references to firstname.lastname@example.org.
-Please include the title of this job, Campaign Manager, Funding Our Future, in the subject line of the application email.
+Individuals interested in this position should send resume, cover letter, writing sample and references to firstname.lastname@example.org.
+Please be sure to include the title of this job, Associate Director, Early Childhood Initiative, in the subject line of your email.